List of highest-grossing Japanese films: Highest-grossing films by year

-Japanese films by number of box office admissions
+Box office ticket sales

 The following table lists known estimated box office ticket sales for various high-grossing Japanese films that have sold more than 10 million tickets worldwide.

 Note that some of the data are incomplete due to a lack of available admissions data from a number of countries.
 Therefore, it is not an exhaustive list of all the highest-grossing Japanese films by ticket sales, so no rankings are given.